tinderjs/tinder-desktop/README.md

 #### Disclaimer ####

-The Tinder API is not officially documented, and as such, usage of tinder-desktop possibly violates the Tinder Terms of Service.
-Use this at your own risk.
+This is not an official Tinder app and as such its usage may violate Tinder's TOS.
+As with any experimental technology you should use it with caution.

 ### ISC License ###